helioole/PAD/README.md

       }
     }

-Join Chatroom
+Join Chatroom - Allows a user to join a discussion chatroom related to a specific game or sport.

     Endpoint: POST /api/sports/chatrooms/join
-    Description: Allows a user to join a discussion chatroom related to a specific game or sport.
     Request Body:json

 {